ivotron/quiho-popper/paper/paper.md

 [^brevity]: For brevity, we omit other results that corroborate IRUPs can correctly identify resource utilization patterns.
-All these are available in the github repository associated to this article.
+All these are available in the Github repository accompanying this article.

 ## Simulating Regressions {#sec:irups-for-simulated}